News and Events

 - Our PACT (Peer After Care Team) provides support to individuals post-crisis to assist with maintaining stability; building community supports, navigation services and connection to Health Home centers.
 2018 Data tracked by Cenpatico (Az Complete Care) shows that over a six-month period of time, PACT services aided in reducing crisis/inpatient/emergency costs by just under $62,000.

-- The Outreach Team under the State Opioid Response grant targets high-risk underserved populations, engaging individuals in Medication Assisted Treatment (MAT) services and offering overall peer support.
-Under the grant, HOPE was awarded funds in October, 2018 to expand services to the Yuma location, where an Outreach Team is in place, collaborating with community partners and producing positive results.
+- The Outreach Team under the State Opioid Response and PIma County grants targets high-risk populations, engaging individuals in Medication Assisted Treatment (MAT) services and offering overall peer support.
+The Outreach Team currenlty operates in Tucson and Yuma, collaborating with community partners and producing positive results.

-- HOPE now offers Intensive Outpatient (IOP) Services at the Grant Road location.
+- HOPE now offers Intensive Outpatient (IOP) Services at the Grant Road location in Tucson.
 Groups are faciliated by peers who have a personal understanding of substance use and include Cognitive Behavioral Therapy (CBT) and Trauma-Informed Care.

 Attention AHCCCS Members